s-gbz/grilborzer.github.io/_posts/2020-07-20-the-perception-of-absolute-mindulness.md

 It would be probably better to write more.
 But right now, I'm choosing life over productivity.
 Maybe we should all do it more often.

+## My usual practice
+You might wonder how my experience came to be.
+I'd like to provide a little background:

+I'd consider myself an intermediate practitioner of mindfulness (it's really versatile and can be done in many ways).
+Meditation is usually my preferred way to get into it.
+I do it more often, but definitely not habitually.
+The end of a session usually leads to well-being and a clearer mind.
+So far, there haven't been instances that were comparable to this experience though.

+### Movies are powerful
+I know it's funny, but the state is actually result of watching "[Your Name](https://www.imdb.com/title/tt5311514/)".
+I highly praise and recommend the movie!
+That might seem trivial, but movies are powerful.

+Feel free to checkout my (upcoming) [review](/blog/your-name-review) after you've seen it yourself.